-All intentions to transfer ownership of data from and to another organisation must be documented on the form found at Appendix 1.
-This form must be accompanied by a covering letter authorised by the organisational Information Governance Lead (or Data Protection Officer) within the provider and receiver of the data.
+All intentions to transfer ownership of data from and to another organisation must be documented on the form found at Appendix 3.

 Before any data is transferred, the transferring organisation must state exactly what data is to be transferred.
-It will be the responsibility of the transferring organisation to collate and document all information and data sets which are the subject of transfer (see Appendix 1).
+It will be the responsibility of the transferring organisation to collate and document all information and data sets which are the subject of transfer (see Appendix 3).

 Should data be required to transfer between legal organisations a Data Transfer Agreement (DTA) will be required.
-The receiving and transferring organisations are responsible for ensuring that legal advice is undertaken in relation to the data transfer agreement and this advice should be sought prior to any data being transferred.
+The receiving and transferring organisations are responsible for ensuring that legal advice is undertaken in relation to the data transfer agreement and this advice should be sought prior to any data being transferred from the Information Governance team.

-The data transfer agreement must detail the data to be transferred and include all data sets which are to be transferred to the subsequent organisations, as a specific authorised instruction to NHIS prior to any action being taken.
+The data transfer agreement must detail the data to be transferred and include all data sets which are to be transferred to the subsequent organisations.
+Appendix 3 should be completed and forwarded to IG and Digital Business Team for review prior to any action being taken.